hostingtcp/SafeguardAuth/README.md

 # Safeguardauth Basic API Wrapper

-Include `safeguard.py` in Your Directory, and Import it
+Include `safeguard.py` in your directory, and import it

 ```
 import safeguard as sg
 ```

-We can Then Setup the Safeguard Class, but Before we Need our Encrypted Password
+We can then setup the safeguard class, before we do we'll need to get our Encrypted Password

-Login to the site `https://safeguardauth.us/`, then goto the `Application Tab`, click the `Session Storage` drop down You will see a dict, the `'Password': 'xxxxxxxxxxxx'` is the password we need for below
+Login to the site `https://safeguardauth.us/`, open inspect element; Goto the `Application Tab`; Click the `Session Storage` drop down.
+You will see some json, the `'Password': 'xxxxxxxxxxxx'` is the password we need for below

 ```
 account = sg.Safeguard(Username="Username",